 Mental health services provided in emergency departments

-280,176 mental health-related presentations
+About 287,500 mental health-related presentations

-to public EDs in 2021–22 which was 3% of all presentations.
+to public emergency departments in 2022–23, which was 3% of all presentations

-60% seen on time
+59% seen on time

 Hospital emergency departments (EDs) play a role in treating mental illness.
 People seek mental health-related services in EDs for a variety of reasons, often as an initial point of contact or for after-hours care (Morphet et al. 2012).

-Mental health-related ED presentations in this section are defined as presentations to public hospital EDs that have a principal diagnosis of Mental and behavioural disorders.
+Mental health-related ED presentations in this report are defined as presentations to public hospital EDs that have a principal diagnosis of Mental and behavioural disorders.
 More details about NNAPEDCD and identifying mental health presentations are available in the data source section.

 Spotlight data

-Summary of mental health-related emergency department activity
+Summary of mental health-related presentations to emergency departments activity

-Source: Mental health services provided in emergency departments 2021–22 tables
+Source: Mental health services provided in emergency departments 2022–23 tables

 Service provision